-This includes emissions from business travel through commercial flight for both upstream and downstream facilities.
-Data are from third party flight booking company and Suncor internal aviation system.
+All transportation of employees for business-related activities (in vehicles not owned or operated) are not currently calculated.
+Suncor does collect information on emissions from business travel through commercial flight for both upstream and downstream facilities.
+Data from third party flight booking company and Suncor internal aviation system.
 This also includes the fuel consumption in fleet.